Zini (footballer)

-Ambrosini António Cabaça Salvador (born 3 July 2002), known professionally as Zini, is an Angolan professional footballer who plays as a forward for Greek Super League club AEK Athens and the Angola national team.
+Ambrosini António Cabaça Salvador (born 3 July 2002), known professionally as Zini or sometimes Zine, is an Angolan professional footballer who plays as a forward for Greek Super League club AEK Athens and the Angola national team.

 Club career

 AEK Athens

-On 3 January 2023, Zine joined AEK Athens B on a six-month loan with an option to buy.
-Roughly a month later, on 16 February, AEK exercised the buy-out option and Zine signed a contract until the summer of 2028.
+On 3 January 2023, Zini joined AEK Athens B on a six-month loan with an option to buy.
+Roughly a month later, on 16 February, AEK exercised the buy-out option and Zini signed a contract until the summer of 2028.
 For the rest of the season he was used in both first and second team matches.
 At the end of the season he won the domestic double with AEK Athens.
 On 30 November 2023, he scored his first goal with the second team, in the home match against Kampaniakos.

-Levadeiakos
+Loan to Levadiakos

-On September 11, he was loaned to Levadiakos for the 2025-26 season.
+On 11 September 2024, Zini was loaned to Levadiakos for the 2024–25 season.
 During the season, he appeared in 30 games with the club and scored 14 goals, being the top scorer of the club.

+International career

+In December 2023, Zini was named in the Angola's squad for the 2023 Africa Cup of Nations.
+However, he was ruled out of the 2025 Africa Cup of Nations with an injury and replaced by Agostinho Calunga.